IorioD/MTD-manager-console/README.md

 This directory collects works about Moving Target Defense (MTD) connected to the DEFEDGE organization hosted by `University of Naples Federico II`.

 The `Setups` folder collects all the readmes that you need to understand the purpose of this repository:
-1. The [Framework description](Setups/Framework_description.md) file describes the first work done in the context of [DEFEDGE - PRIN PNRR 2022 Project]([https://github.com/DEFEDGE](https://defedge.dieti.unina.it/)) where a framework was built to perform MTD techniques on a ckubernetes cluster [1].
+1. The [Framework description](Setups/Framework_description.md) file describes the first work done in the context of [DEFEDGE - PRIN PNRR 2022 Project]([https://github.com/DEFEDGE](https://defedge.dieti.unina.it/)) where a framework was built to perform MTD techniques on a kubernetes cluster [1].
 2. The [Framework setup](Setups/Framework_setup.md) file describes the steps needed to deploy the framework given the cluster that can be installed following this [kubernetes guide](Setups/How_to_kubernetes.md) and this [ubuntu guide](Setups/Ubuntu_Server.md).
 3. The `src` folder contains the JAVA code for the framework that can be executed with the `build_and_run.sh` script.
 4. In the context of the cluster, you'll install Prometheus for monitoring purposes and you can add [Grafana](Setups/Grafana_setup.md) to interact with a web UI giving access to custom dashboards representing the cluster status.